HSA Medical Plans Qualify for a HSA Savings Account

 Paying for Prescription Drugs

-If you enroll in the Empower HSA Medical Plan:
+If you enroll in a HSA Medical Plan:

 - You will be responsible for paying the full cost for your prescription drugs and other supplies provided through the pharmacy program.